anubhavg-icpl/logstream/README.md

 CMD ["logstream-server"]
 ```

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+### Development Guidelines

+1. Follow Rust naming conventions and style guidelines
+2. Add tests for new functionality
+3. Update documentation as needed
+4. Ensure all tests pass before submitting PR
+5. Keep commits atomic and well-described

-## License
+## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- Inspired by Wazuh's centralized logging architecture
+- Built with Tokio async runtime
+- Uses DashMap for concurrent hash maps
+- Structured logging patterns from the Rust ecosystem

+## 📞 Support

+- Create an issue for bug reports or feature requests
+- Join discussions in the issues section
+- Check the wiki for additional documentation

+---

+Built with ❤️ in Rust